Posts Tagged Mindfulness and Art

 How can you unwind your body and mind, listen to the inner stirrings of your spirit, and supercharge your creativity?
 It’s easy.
 Tissue Paper Collage!

-Posted May 1st, 2014 by & filed under Art Therapy/Counseling at SWC, Featured.
+Posted May 1st, 2014 by & filed under Where do SWC Grads Work.

 by Jessica Callaway, LPAT, LPCC, ATR-BC

-Posted April 21st, 2014 by & filed under Art Therapy/Counseling at SWC, Featured.
+Posted April 15th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More, SWC Blog.

-Posted April 14th, 2014 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted April 14th, 2014 by & filed under Wild Heart Gallery, Creativity & More, Art Therapy at SWC, Counseling at SWC, SWC Blog.

 I'll start with an ending.
-Last quarter's Art Therapy Techniques class ended with each member of the group creating an altar of the art that was made during the quarter.
-We made Mandala's every class, masks, body tracings, finger painting, inner guides and characters, and containers to name a few.
-In this class I made…
+One Art Therapy Techniques class in 2014 ended with each member of the group creating an altar of the art that was made during the quarter.
+We made Mandalas every class, as well as masks, body tracings, finger painting, inner guides and characters, and containers.
+In that class, I made…

-Posted January 30th, 2014 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.
+Posted January 30th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog, Top News.

 by Debbie Schroder

-I can’t seem to stop smiling this afternoon.
+I can’t seem to stop smiling.
 I’m smiling because of my morning – I went to the Roundhouse, the New Mexico State Capitol Building, to watch Art Therapy intern Todd Nichols speak in the Rotunda.
-A number of senators and state officials also spoke, but they didn’t bring…
+A number of senators and state officials also spoke, but they didn’t bring art!
+Todd…

 What is a Container?